3 to 11 April 2020

 Day 2: Stonehaven

-Buckie is a beautiful harbor town where in the past many loggers like the Flying Dutchman used to come.
+Buckie is a beautiful port city where many loggers such as the Flying Dutchman came in the past.
 It is strange to think that the Flying Dutchman was already approaching Buckie around 1903 as a sailing fishing vessel.
-Now it has fallen asleep a bit, but you can still taste something of the grandeur of the once important fishing port.
+Nowadays the city has fallen asleep a bit, but you can still taste something of the grandeur of the once important fishing port.

 Day 4: Inverness

-It goes to Inverness a beautiful city with all the wonders of the Highlands at your doorstep.
+After a nice breakfast we go to Inverness, a beautiful city with all the wonders of the Highlands at your doorstep.
 Visit Inverness Castle and St Andrew’s Cathedral and then stroll along the banks of the River Ness, or cross the suspension bridge for rest and relaxation on the Ness Islands.

 Day 5: Discover Loch Ness

 It is possible to visit the Glen Ord Distillery by Taxibus for a nice tour and small tasting.
-Those who do not go with the Flying Dutchman can lock the first five locks.
-When all are back on board we go to the beautiful mysterious Loch Ness.
+The Flying Dutchman will go to the first five locks.
+When everyone is back on board we set course for the beautiful mysterious Loch Ness.
 Of course we hope to sail on this famous lake and maybe we will see Nessie.
 A monster or not, it is a beautiful trip in a breathtakingly beautiful setting.
 At the end of the day we moor in Fort Augustus.

 THE LOCH NESS MONSTER

-Fort William has a little less than 10,000 inhabitants, making it the second largest city in the Highlands after Inverness.
-The city was named Fort William in reference to William of Orange, who was the king of Scotland in the seventeenth century through his marriage to Mary II of England.
+Fort William has a little less than 10,000 inhabitants, and is the second largest city in the Highlands after Inverness.
+The city was named Fort William, which is a reference to William of Orange, who was the king of Scotland in the seventeenth century through his marriage to Mary II of England.